UAE records mild earthquake, tremors felt by residents

 The new project includes displaying artworks from five Emirati artists in Rabdan area

-The UAE recorded an earthquake of magnitude 1.2 on Sunday, according to the National Seismic Network stations of the National Center of Meteorology.
+The UAE recorded an earthquake of magnitude 1.2 on Sunday, according to the National Seismic Network stations of the National Centre of Meteorology.

 It took place at a depth of 5km.